mohit-awana/spam-detection/README.md

 - Python script to train and use spam model with customised FLAN T5 - **training.py**
 - checkpoints - saved fine tune model
 - requirement - neccasary packages to run the project

+## Summary
+The goal of the project is to detect if an email is a spam or not.
+I began with data analysis and data pre-processing from the dataset.
+Following I have used NLP methods to prepare and clean our text data (tokenization, remove stop words, stemming).
+The preprocessed data then was converted into Hugging face DataDict format and tokenised using Flant T5 tokeniser.
+Third the fine tuning was performed on 0.71% of trainable parameters(1769472) resulting in 0.81 F1 score and overall improvement of .15 when comapared to Flant T5 base model.